libAtoms/QUIP/Tools/quippy/doc/atoms.rst

    .. method:: add_property(name, value[, n_cols])

-      Add a new property called `name` to this :class:`Atoms` object.
-The type is deduced from `value` which should be either integer, real, string (length 10) or logical.
-If `n_cols` is present it should be one (scalar properties) or three (vector properties) -- the default is one.
+      Add a new property to this Atoms object.

+      `name` is the name of the new property and `value` should be either a scalar or an array representing the value, which should be either integer, real, logical or string.

+      If a scalar is given for `value` it is copied to every element in the new property.  `n_cols` can be specified to create a 2D property from a scalar initial value - the default is 1 which creates a 1D property.

+      If an array is given for `value` it should either have shape (self.n,) for a 1D property or (n_cols,self.n) for a 2D property.
+In this case `n_cols` is inferred from the shape of the `value` and shouldn't be passed as an argument.

+      If property with the same type is already present then no error occurs.
+A warning is printed if the verbosity level is VERBOSE or higher.
+The value will be overwritten with that given in `value`.

       Here are some examples::

 	  a = Atoms(n=10, lattice=10.0*fidentity(3))

 	  a.add_property('mark', 1)                  # Scalar integer
 	  a.add_property('bool', False)              # Scalar logical
 	  a.add_property('local_energy', 0.0)        # Scalar real
 	  a.add_property('force', 0.0, n_cols=3)     # Vector real
 	  a.add_property('label', '')                # Scalar string

+	  a.add_property('count', [1,2,3,4,5,6,7,8,9,10])  # From list
+	  a.add_property('norm_pos', a.pos.norm())         # From 1D array
+	  a.add_property('pos', new_pos)                   # Overwrite positions with array new_pos
+	                                                   # which should have shape (3,10)

    .. method:: remove_property(name)